 - 1. Complete Admission Application

 - 2. Complete Admission Interview

 - 3. Complete Interview with Financial Aid Counselor

+- 4. Testing

-Students applying to the LBI Practical Nursing Program must show evidence of the following with completion of the LBI application when submitting to the admission representative: 4.
-Testing
+Students applying to the LIOT Practical Nursing Program must show evidence of completion of the LIOT application when submitting to the admission representative: